logzio/logz-docs/_source/user-guide/distributed-tracing/topology-system_architecture.md

 The deep dependency graph is based on the results of your trace query.
 The graph lets you focus on the up- and downstream hops of a service call, as well as define the aggregation and graph density for the  layout.

 You can use the deep dependency graph to view a partial graph relevant to your service of interest.
 This ability is genuinely useful when it’s not possible to view that service in a system architecture graph, especially if you have hundreds of services (or many more), where hovering to find a specific service isn’t feasible.
-[Link to Jaeger deep dependency documentation](https://www.jaegertracing.io/docs/1.20/features/#deep-dependency-graph)
+[See the Jaeger deep dependency documentation.](https://www.jaegertracing.io/docs/1.20/features/#deep-dependency-graph)

 1. In the top right of the search results, click **Deep Dependency Graph** (next to the **Sort** drop-down).
 ![Open DDG](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/open-ddg.png)